-Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n Seek approval/permit for disposal of soil/spoil from District Regulatory Officer/Municipal, and remove unwanted soil from the site within 2 weeks of excavation at pre-approved site.
-(At least 50% of the soil will be reused for building foundation, road works or levelling works) Dust generation on windy days Enclose excavated areas to contain dust.
-Spray water over loose soil piles especially on windy days.
-Contractor's cost Contractor PIU Raw materials sourcing and storage Haphazard and inefficient material purchase and sourcing Prepare and plan material requirement and delivery as required during each phase of construction depending on what is available locally Outsource manufacture of doors and windows Contractor's cost Contractor PIU Lack of storage space and Loss of materials Schedule material procurement to prevent both shortage and storage issues.
+Subproject Potential Environmental Implementatio Supervisio Activities / Field Impacts Mitigation Measures Cost n n Seek approval/permit for disposal of soil/spoil from District Regulatory Officer/Municipal, and remove unwanted soil from the site within 2 weeks of excavation at pre-approved site.
+(At least 50% of the soil will be reused for building foundation, road works or levelling works) Dust generation on windy Enclose excavated areas to contain dust.
+Contractor's Contractor PIU days Spray water over loose soil piles especially on windy days. cost Raw materials sourcing and storage Haphazard and inefficient material purchase and sourcing Prepare and plan material requirement and delivery as required during each phase of construction depending on what is available locally Outsource manufacture of doors and windows Contractor's cost Contractor PIU Lack of storage space and Loss of materials Schedule material procurement to prevent both shortage and storage issues.
 Construct material storage shed, maintain inventory, and keep valuable items locked.
 Appoint security guard if necessary Stacked material in a safe and orderly manner Contractor's cost Contractor PIU Water Requirements Water supply shortage due to additional demand for drinking, cooking, washing as well as construction and its associated activities (sprinkling/spraying and cleaning).
 Ensure adequate water for domestic (drinking, cooking, washing and sanitation) and construction purpose.
 Install adequate water tanks or mobilize water tankers during periods of shortage.
 To conserve water, all water supply pipes will be checked, repaired and maintained regularly to prevent leakages or blockages.
 Contractor's cost Contractor PIU Electrical requirements Delay in project implementation at the site due to lack of electrical power supply.
-Request from Bhutan Power Corporation for service on the handling of electricity connection before, during and after the construction works.
 Contractor's cost Contractor PIU

-Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n Sewerage requirement Without any adequate sewerage system at the site, discharge of greywater and blackwater from the site and workers' camp could pollute the receiving bodies of water in the area.
-The workers' camp will be connected to septic tanks which will be used until the end of the construction period, after which these will be decommissioned, cleared out and filled in with soil.
-Contractor's cost Contractor PIU Mobilization and operation of construction equipment Risk of accidents are injuries to workers Train machine operators Ensure machine operators to use the horn when backing, be assigned a signal person to guide him when reversing Workers must be restricted from working in close proximity of equipment in operation, unless it is essential for assisting the use of the machine or for the intended work.
+Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n Sewerage requirement Without any adequate sewerage system at the site, discharge of greywater and blackwater from the site and workers' camp could pollute the receiving bodies of water in the area. septic tanks which will be used until the end of the construction period, after which these will be decommissioned, cleared out and filled in with soil.
+Contractor's cost Contractor PIU Mobilization and Operation of Construction equipment Operation of Construction of Construction of Construction of Construction of Construction operation of Construction operation operati Train machine operators Ensure machine operators to use the horn when backing, be assigned a signal person to guide him when reversing Workers must be restricted from working in close proximity of equipment in operation, unless it is essential for assisting the use of the machine or for the intended work.
 In such cases, a supervisor should alert the worker of potential risks.
 Contractor's cost Contractor PIU Erosion and sedimentation Siltation of receiving body of water and canals in the area, resulting to clogging of these canals.
 Complete all excavation works before the onset of the monsoon season to reduce the runoff.
 Construct drains to divert clean stormwater away from areas where soil is exposed by constructing drains with silt traps that is connected to this main stormwater drain.
 Contractor's cost Contractor PIU Ambient Air Quality The use of fuelwood for heating in winter will result in air pollution from fires.
-Exhaust emission from operation of machinery and vehicles will contribute to the air pollutant load (primarily particulate matter (PM), NOx, SOx, CO etc.) in the ambient air Provide alternative fuel (electricity or LPG) at workers' camp and restrict use of firewood for cooking (but may be allowed for heating as this is permitted in the city).
+Exhaust emission from operation of machinery and vehicles will contribute to the air pollutant load (primarily particulate matter (PM), NOx, SOx, CO etc.) in the ambient air firewood for cooking (but may be allowed for heating as this is permitted in the city).
 Restrict open burning of wastes.
-Ensure that construction equipment and vehicles are maintained in good condition and have passed the RSTA emission test.
-Provide tarpaulin covers to vehicles transporting soil, sand and other construction materials and waste.
-Contractor's cost Contractor PIU
+Ensure that construction equipment and vehicles are maintained in good condition Contractor's cost Contractor PIU